Puerto Natales, Chile

 Asado al Palo – or crucified lamb – or the first time I’ve ever had lamb

 2 hours later we were back at the house.
 All this time, the lamb was cooking in the traditional Patagonia style: asado al palo.
 The lamb is stretched on an iron cross (the word “crucified” came to mind) and cooked over a fire for about 3 hours, making the meat extra tender.

 Even though I eat vegetarian back home, I tend to be more flexible when traveling especially when it comes to trying local culinary specialties that come from sustainably-sourced animals.
 (I’ll never touch factory-farmed meat).
-So I figured if I were to eat lamb, it might as well be a Patagonian lamb that has spent its whole life roaming the Patagonia grasslands.
-I’d like to think that if I were a lamb, I’d be very happy living in Patagonia.
+So I figured if I were to eat lamb, it might as well be a happy Patagonian lamb that has spent its whole life roaming the Patagonia grasslands.
+I’d like to think that if I were a lamb, I’d be very happy indeed living in Patagonia.

 Anyway, I ate lamb.
 For the first time every in my life.

 (Having said that, I don’t actually enjoy eating meat.
 So after a few bites of the tender lamb, I decided to stick to the bean soup the estancia prepared for the non-meat eaters.)